Gregory-Ledray/Simple-App/README.md

 * You can run the resulting executable file.
 Navigate to your PORT-environment configured variable or localhost:8080 and view the application.

 ## Continuous Integration and Deployment
 When a new release is tagged in Github the application is deployed to AWS automatically.
-TODO
+TO TEST

 ### Deploy into a new environment
 * To create a new environment, run the following script: TODO